What is CLDT?

 For more options we suggest that you visit our Facebook Trail Angels group where you can ask any questions regarding transportation (or anything else) and try to arrange some other means of transportation to your starting point on the trail.

 Trail Angels are people who usually lives near the trail route and volunteer to give logistical support to hikers .They offer transportation by car (shuttle) to resupply point nearest to the trail route, food and drinks on the trail (trail magic) or accommodation (bed, shower, clothes washing).

 Trail Angels do these things for the hikers voluntarily and out of their own pocket so it’s always polite to give them some kind of compensation (gas money for example).
 As the whole concept of long distance hiking is new in Croatia, Trail Angels community is pretty basic for now but we are sure that in coming years things will change.
 You can get contacts and locations of Trail Angels by contacting the CLDT or by visiting our Facebook Trail Angels group.

 As such, we ask of future CLDT hikers that if you find shelters, water sources, resupply points, or anything hikers may need somewhere along the route that you please let us know about it.
-Mark such spots as custom waypoints in the Guthook Guides mobile application or use some other means to communicate the GPS coordinates and purpose of new waypoint to us.
-That’s gonna make hiking the CLDT a lot easier and more secure for next generations of the CLDT hikers to come.
+Mark such spots as custom waypoints in the FarOut mobile application or use some other means to communicate the GPS coordinates and purpose of new waypoint to us.
+That’s going to make hiking the CLDT a lot easier and more secure for next generations of the CLDT hikers to come.